 However, we’ve collected some general rules of thumb that rarely fail.

 What’s a good online marketplace profile?

-Polina Yelkina, Manager Russia & Ukraine, Community Relations at Blablacar breaks down their view on a good profile to the following:
+Polina Yelkina, Manager of Russia & Ukraine, Community Relations at Blablacar breaks down their view on a good profile to the following:

 - Maximized useful info (bio, preferences, photo, certified phone/email, car

 - Content that complies with the rules of the platform.

 Expanding on this and based on our experience, it’s clear that there’s some universal criteria quality profiles meet: